mikebelanger/karax_tables/README.md

 * Your project is subject to lots of schema-changes, and updating your table code is burning you out.

-### Why Not Use karax_tables?
+### Why Not?

 * You only have a few tables, and they don't change that frequently.

 * Your data is stored in a more all-encompassing data-structure.
-Either something with homogenous data such as an [arraymancer](https://github.com/mratsim/Arraymancer) tensor, or a heterogeneous pandas dataframe-like structure, such as in [NimData](https://github.com/bluenote10/NimData).
+Either something with homogenous data like [arraymancer](https://github.com/mratsim/Arraymancer) tensors, heterogeneous, Pandas dataframe-like structure, such as in [NimData](https://github.com/bluenote10/NimData).
 Nothing wrong with these approaches, but this library doesn't target them.

 ### Simple Example